mdub/clamp/README.markdown

     end

-Calling {Clamp::Command.run `run`} on a command class creates an instance of it, then invokes it using command-line arguments (from ARGV, by default).
+Calling `run` on a command class creates an instance of it, then invokes it using command-line arguments (from ARGV, by default).

     SpeakCommand.run

 Class-level methods like `option` and `parameter` declare attributes (in a similar way to `attr_accessor`), and arrange for them to be populated automatically based on command-line arguments.
-They are aso used to generate {Clamp::Command#help `help`} documentation.
+They are aso used to generate `help` documentation.

 Declaring options
 -----------------

-Options are declared using the {Clamp::Option::Declaration.option `option`} method.
+Options are declared using the `option` method.
 The three required arguments are:

   1. the option switch (or switches),
   2. a short description of the option argument type, and